Token Erasure as a Footprint of Implicit Vocabulary Items in LLMs: Linear Probing of Hidden States

 \subsection{Multi-Token Words}

 Intuitively, the process of converting a multi-token sequence like [\texttt{\_n}, \texttt{ort}, \texttt{he}, \texttt{astern}] into a meaningful representation of the word ``northeastern'' resembles the process of converting [\texttt{\_E}, \texttt{iff}, \texttt{el}, \texttt{Tower}] into ``Eiffel Tower.''
 We hypothesize that models treat multi-token words in the same way that they treat multi-token entities, and test our probes from Section~\ref{method} on multi-token words.
 After sampling 500 articles ($\sim$256k tokens) from the \texttt{20220301.en} split of the Wikipedia dump \citep{wikidump}, we split by white-space to naively identify word boundaries.
-As predicted, we see the same ``erasing'' pattern for multi-token words that we do for multi-token entities (Appendix~\ref{appendix:probes}, Figure~\ref{fig:probe-mtw}).
+As predicted, we see the same ``erasing'' pattern for multi-token words that we do for multi-token entities (Figure~\ref{fig:probe-mtw}).
 This suggests that they may be processed in a similar manner in early layers.
+Appendix~\ref{appendix:probes} shows similar results for Llama-3-8b.